Leverage your Body's Strength

 Slim Rings Mini: Gym Rings that fit in your pocket

-Abmat’s Quarter Rings are portable, but Slim Rings take it a step further using Amsteel Blue (a type of Dyneema) adjustable slings.
-Like the bulky webbing that comes with standard gymnastics rings, these slings can support thousands of pounds, but since Dyneema is the strongest commercially available fiber by weight, their profile is tiny.
-The whole set weighs a hair over three quarters of a pound and includes anchoring loops with an integrated door anchor knot.
+Slim Rings takes portability to the extreme with its Amsteel Blue (a type of Dyneema) adjustable slings.
+They can support support thousands of pounds of force, but Dyneema is the strongest commercially available fiber by weight, so they don’t need webbing’s bulk.
+The whole set weighs just over three quarters of a pound and that includes anchoring loops with an integrated door anchor knot.
 The handles feature small triangle that can be turned 120°—once the handle is out of the way, simply drop your foot into the webbing and you’re ready for crunches and hamstring curls.

 Straight Handle Options: TRX, Recoil, NOSSK, WorldFit, and Kensui